 - Ensuring the generator does not exceed annual operational limits for hours and fuel, including maintenance and readiness checks;

-- Maintaining owners manual on-site, to ensure proper operation of each generator;
+- Maintaining the owner's manual on-site, to ensure proper operation of each generator;

 - Maintaining operator logs and service records from outside contractors (ex.
 Lionheart) to document hours of operation;